Roscoe Cartwright: Military career

 In 1941, the U.S. Army drafted Cartwright into the US Army as an enlisted man.
 The segregated US Army assigned him to the all-African American enlisted men 349th Field Artillery Regiment at Fort Sill, Oklahoma.
-The unit's officer were all white except the chaplain, an African American man.
+The unit's officers were all white except the chaplain, an African American man.

 In November 1942, Cartwright graduated from Officers Candidate School, receiving a commission as a Field Artillery Second Lieutenant in the 599th Field Artillery Battalion of the all-African American brigade of the 92nd Infantry Division, best known as the Buffalo Soldiers Serving primarily in Italy, Cartwright remained with the 599th throughout the remainder of World War II.
 After the war he was promoted to first lieutenant.

 For three years, Cartwright taught Reserve Officer Training Corps (ROTC).

 As a captain, Cartwright served in Japan and Korea.
 In 1954 he was transferred from a segregated unit into the "regular" integrated army as a major.
-He served in South Vietnam until 1971, when he became the third African American after General Benjamin O. Davis Sr and General Benjamin O. Davis Jr to be promoted to brigadier general.
+He served in South Vietnam from 1969 until 1971, when he became the third African American after General Benjamin O. Davis Sr. and General Benjamin O. Davis Jr. to be promoted to brigadier general.

 After working at the Pentagon, Cartwright retired from the military in 1974.
 He had served in the U.S. military for 33 years.